 When Lincoln was assassinated (Grant and his wife had been invited to the theatre with them and declined as Grant wanted to spend the evening with his children), Grant wrote: “It would be impossible for me to describe the feeling that overcame me at the news” and indeed, it is one of the few moments he does not offer insight into his emotions.

 The most exceptional aspect of Grant’s Memoirs is that he wrote them twelve months before his death.
 He died from cancer the week after he finished, aged 63.
-He knew he was dying, he struggled to write.
+He knew he was dying, and he struggled to write.
 And yet, from this diminished capacity came the fortitude of memory, honesty, and deep humanity.

 My father gave me a copy of Memoirs before I went to business school.
 He said if I was going to become a leader, I should learn from the best.
 Grant was a brilliant military tactician, a failed businessman, and a mediocre president.
 But he had, as demonstrated in his writing, tremendous emotional intelligence.

 Emotional intelligence, as it pertains to intelligence, is under-appreciated.
 I love when it appears unexpectedly.
-Like in John Cleese’s autobiography, which include quite a bit of self-examination and some rather painful admissions about his mother.
+Like in John Cleese’s autobiography, which includes quite a bit of self-examination and some rather painful admissions about his mother.
 According to Cleese, her anger and need for control strongly influenced his development of one of the most successful “angry” characters of all time, Basil Fawlty.

 Another beautifully written example is the memoirs of American director Sydney Lumet, ostensible about movie making, but really and truly they are Lumet’s brilliant coaxing of others, like Katherine Hepburn, into their best forms.